vdchuyen/openwrt-traffic-emulator/README.md

 ![Demo](traffic-emulator.png)

 These little scripts will provide a frontend to emulate network condition for mobile app testing.
-The backend cgi use tc qdisc to setup Traffic sharping condition for limit bandwidth, loss and latency.
+The backend cgi use tc qdisc netem to setup Traffic sharping condition for limit bandwidth, loss and latency.
 Inspired by this package: https://github.com/shuhaowu/trafficcop

 But the trafficcop package does not work on TP-link MR302 device and provide no custom input for loss, latency and bandwidth so this script provide simple method.